Bhupesh-V/til/Shell/generate-feed-files-in-git-repo.md

 The magic here is done by the [`--diff-filter=A`](https://www.git-scm.com/docs/git-log#Documentation/git-log.txt---diff-filterACDMRTUXB82308203) option that only shows files that were **A**dded.
 I remember using this to find [birthday of README files](https://bhupesh-v.github.io/git-cake-when-is-my-readme-birthday/).

-> NOTE: We are assuming that the file creation date to be the _date of commit that introduced the file_ and since its a Feed for a git repo, this should makes sense (I was born when I was committed 😁️)
+> NOTE: We are assuming that the file creation date to be the _date of the commit that introduced the file_ and since its a Feed for a git repo, this should make sense (I was born when I was committed 😁️)

 Here is a python [script to generate a valid RSS feed](https://gist.github.com/Bhupesh-V/d7ac30d5d689df00ef5310f2dbff2d01)